CompileZero/JS-For-Humans/README.md

 This said, this book is solely focused on :

-1. learning JavaScript
+1. Learning JavaScript
 2. Mastering the fundamentals of how JavaScript works
+3. Providing a roadmap of how to go from a beginner, to intermediate, to an advanced JS Developer.
-3. Learning the Advanced Concepts
+4. Learning the Advanced Concepts
-4. Becoming one of the top JS Developers in the world.
+5. Becoming one of the top JS Developers in the world.

 ## Who is this book for?

-#### This book assumes that you are at least familiar with concepts of HTML & CSS (You wouldn’t have come across otherwise).
-Anyways, if by chance you don’t know HTML & CSS, I would recommend you start by learning those concepts
+#### This book assumes that you are at least familiar with concepts of HTML & CSS (You probably wouldn’t have come across this book otherwise).
+Anyways, if by chance you don’t know HTML & CSS, I would recommend you start by learning those technologies first, and then leave everything to this book.

 ##### P.S.: If you‘re just looking out to become a backend developer, then maybe you could do fine just learning JavaScript (although I don‘t recommend this at all.
 Get some hands-on with HTML & CSS.
 They are quite interesting :P)